Skip to content

 Distinct truncated datetimes for field.

 kind"hour", "minute", "second" in addition to every kind :meth:dates accepts.
-Returns a Python list (see :meth:dates for why).
+Returns a materialized :class:~dorm.QuerySet of datetime values.

 alias(**kwargs: Any) -> QuerySet[_T]